svtk/AtomicKotlinCourse/Programming Basics/Expressions & Statements/Exercise 3/task.md

 println(i-- - --i)
 ```

-Open the hint in Intellij IDEA to see the explanation.
+Open the hint in IntelliJ IDEA to see the explanation.

 <div class="hint">